Home > Packs

 Our Expert Testers

-The staff of GearJunkie has been around the block, and we aren’t afraid to admit we’ve been on the fanny pack train for a while now.
-From carrying essentials on day hikes to mountain bike laps where a backpack would be cumbersome, fanny packs make our outdoor adventures more enjoyable, and we’ve come to know a good pack when we see one.
+The staff of GearJunkie has been around the block — and we aren’t afraid to admit we’ve been on the fanny pack train for a while now.
+From carrying essentials on day hikes to mountain bike laps where a backpack would be cumbersome, fanny packs make our outdoor adventures more enjoyable.
+We’ve come to know a good pack when we see one.

 Our Testing Process and Testing Grounds

-Our testers have been researching the best fanny packs on the market since 2021, combing through dozens of models before choosing the 20 in our current review to put to the test.
-We made sure to include a variety of styles, from casual to sophisticated, technical to burly, keeping in mind that many different people use fanny packs for a variety of reasons, and wanting our review to reflect that.
+Our testers have been researching the best fanny packs on the market since 2021, combing through dozens of models before selecting those in our current review to put through the wringer.
+Because people use fanny packs for everything from daily errands to full-day adventures, we include a variety of styles — from casual to sophisticated, technical to burly.

-Our testers also evaluated each model’s materials, seams, buckles, waist belts, and zippers and loaded each with a similar load of accessories to test their comfortability.
+Beyond comfort on the move, our testers closely examined each model’s materials, seams, buckles, waist belts, and zippers.
+We load every pack with a similar assortment of accessories to assess organization and ease of use — the small details that make or break a fanny pack in everyday life.
 If you’re looking for other hiking gear, check out our guides to the best trekking poles and the best ultralight backpacks.

 Buyer’s Guide: How to Pick the Perfect Fanny Pack